Nothing's more valuable than peace of mind.

 WebApp firewall

-We use the CloudFlare framework for monitoring the flow of traffic into our websites to detect/deter unwanted traffic from our systems and detour malicious bot attacks. -
+We use the CloudFlare framework for monitoring the flow of traffic into our websites to detect/deter unwanted traffic from our systems and deter malicious bot attacks.

 If your account has no activity for 20 minutes, the system will log itself off and will require you to reenter your User ID and Password to access the account again.